replikativ/datahike/doc/distributed.md

 An example setup to run Datahike distributed in AWS lambda without a server can be found [here](https://github.com/viesti/clj-lambda-datahike).
 It configures a singleton lambda for write operations while reader lambdas can be run multiple times and scale out.
-This setup can be upgraded later to use a dedicated server as an EC2 instance.
+This setup can be upgraded later to use dedicated servers through EC2 instances.

 # Distribution of compute